taupirho/marketdatadownloading/README.md

 AUTHOR'S NOTE:
 --------------

-As you read this chapter you will see that there are a number of web-sites mentioned.
+As you read this guide you will see that there are a number of web-sites mentioned.
 All were **"alive"** at the time of writing but it cannot be guaranteed that they always will be.
 Although I have never had a problem using any of them, feel free to run a virus and/or malware